snowplow-archive/snowplow.github.com/_posts/2016-01-26-snowplow-r76-changeable-hawk-eagle-released.md

 <h3 id="deduplication-sql">1.2 Limitations of event de-duplication in SQL</h3>

 In [Snowplow 72 Great Spotted Kiwi] [r72-deduplication-post] we released SQL queries to de-dupe Snoplow events inside Redshift.
-While this was a great start, Redshift is not an ideal place to de-dupe events, for two reasons:
+While this was a great start, Redshift is not the ideal place to de-dupe events, for two reasons:

 1. The events have already been shredded into master `atomic.events` and child JSON tables, potentially resulting in a lot of company-specific tables to de-dupe
 2. De-duplication is resource-intensive and can add hours to a data modeling process